axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 | CHA PARKING LOT            | 2.3             |
 | TAVERN                     | 2.0             |

-If you would like to see more queries on this Chicago crime dataset, please go to the [Additional SQL Queries](#additional-sql-queries) section at the end of this article.
+If you would like to see more queries on this Chicago crime dataset, go to the [Additional SQL Queries](#additional-sql-queries) section at the end of this article.

 ## A Deeper Look at Crime in Chicago

 So, what caused this drastic increase in murders in Chicago in 2016?
 Did the city experience an overall increase in crime?

-There actually has been a long term decrease in crime as a whole in Chicago, as we can see in the figure below.
+There has been a long term decrease in crime as a whole in Chicago, as we can see in the figure below.

 ![Figure 3](./images/Figure3.png)